 I'll give you that.
 Yet, I've given over 300 presentations at clubs and events worldwide over the past decade, and I'd love to do one for yours.
 Just shoot me an email (tannin firstname.lastname@example.org) and we can work out the details!

 Where do all of these cool “aquatic botanicals” come from?

 We have great suppliers from all over the planet that we’ve vetted out in order to find you the best quality stuff around.
 We make sure to do business with suppliers that we know to be committed to sustainable, ethical practices.
 And we’re always trying to source new stuff that we feel you’ll love!

 Are these botanicals dangerous to my fishes?
 Will they change the water chemistry of my aquariums?

 While the introduction of any organic material into your aquarium can affect the water chemistry, these botanicals are not dangerous in and of themselves.
 Look, if you dump a large quantity of these materials- of ANY botanical materials- into your stable, long-established aquarium, they will most certainly affect the environmental parameters rapidly, which will cause stress for many fishes.
-Let's face it, however- there are some fishes- including, but not limited to- Discus, wild Angels, Apistos, and some wild Pelvicachromis that are quite sensitive to any environmental changes, and you need to be careful when adding botanicals into their established systems.
+Let's face it, however- there are some fishes- including, but not limited to- Discus, wild Angels, Apistos, Geos, and some wild Pelvicachromis that are quite sensitive to any environmental changes, and you need to be careful when adding botanicals into their established systems.
 There is always some risk with such sensitive fishes, which you should be prepared to assume.
 Our advice is to follow our instructions about their preparation before using them, and to go s-l-o-w-l-y when adding these materials to your aquariums (for ANY fishes, really).
 You should gauge for yourself the effects they have, and never assume anything.
+Go slowly and carefully.

 How do I prepare aquatic botanicals for use in my aquarium, vivarium, or terrarium?